 If your organization is sued, are you prepared to provide records of all communications and transactions conducted by certain individuals – whether communications, emails, directives, files or requests?

-Can you produce them within a specific range of dates and single out the records that are tied to a particular issue?
+Can you produce them within a specific timeframe and identify the records that are tied to a particular issue?

-If you don’t have the technology in place to do advanced archiving, and the ability to quickly search that archive and find electronic needles in the haystack, the problem could lead to legal trouble or, at least, a tremendous amount of employee hours and resources wasted on complying with court orders.
+If you don’t have the technology in place to do an advanced and expedient email archive search, the problem could lead to legal trouble or, at least, a tremendous amount of employee hours and resources wasted on complying with court orders.

 Our solutions can handle the most advanced archiving and searching challenges with ease.
 Contact us for helpful information about email retention laws and to learn more about our robust email archiving technology.